 - 6.1.
 The organisation of a championship will be described in detail in the Championship Agreement signed by the Member and the Senior FIPS-Mouche Representative at the end of the Inspection visit.
 The Championship Agreement will be made publicly available on the FIPS-Mouche website. - 6.2.
-The Host Country organisation is responsible for the following: - a) Submitting the provisional budget for the event to the visiting member of the FIPS-Mouche Presidential Board at the time of the on-site visit. - b) Building and executing an operational website for the championship. - c) Appointing a suitably qualified and experienced International Organiser to manage the competition.
+The Host Country organisation is responsible for the following:

+- a) Submitting the provisional budget for the event to the visiting member of the FIPS-Mouche Presidential Board at the time of the on-site visit.
+Template with a minimal required budget information is provided in FIPS-Mouche Guidelines. - b) Building and executing an operational website for the championship. - c) Appointing a suitably qualified and experienced International Organiser to manage the competition.
 This includes preparations for and running of the championship. - d) Selecting and training sector judges and controllers who will uphold the Olympic ideal of fair and honourable sportsmanship and submitting, for the approval of the Presidential Board, a written summary of the arrangements for their selection, appointment and training.
 This document must be submitted three months before the start of the championship. - e) Submission of an up-to-date budget for the event to the FIPS-Mouche Presidential Board at the time of the first announcement of participation cost for teams & competitors. - f) Submission of a full accounts report of the event to the Presidential Board of FIPS-Mouche, not later than three months after the conclusion of the championship. - g) Development and application of anti-doping regulations and testing for the championship (ARTICLE 40: refers).
 An agreement between the Host Country organisation and the anti-doping agency in the country of the championship, stating that anti-doping testing will be performed during the event according to ARTICLE 40: shall be presented to the Senior FIPS-Mouche Representative before the start of the championship.
 Failure to present such document will be escalated to CIPS Presidium for appropriate resolution. - h) Appointing additional anglers who will fish the empty beats and boats to ensure that all beats and boats are fully occupied and fished during all sessions of the championship.

-- Providing adequate and secure office space and location(s) for meetings & FIPS-Mouche business: I.E. FIPS-Mouche office for secure computer, conference room(s) for Captains' Meeting(s), Administrative Office for Registration of competitors, Office for International Organiser & host nation, etc. - j) Providing food, transport and lodging at the competition site for all FIPS-Mouche personnel as required by the FIPS-Mouche Presidential Board. - k) Proper marking of all beats on all of the sectors, and if possible, safe places for spectators to follow the competition not disturbing the competitors. - 1) Providing the appropriate quality & quantity of scorecards (duplicate, self-copying FIPS-Mouche required form) for the championship. - m) Providing means for distribution of current information on the championship to the team members and to the general public. - n) The FIPS-Mouche draw and results computer program, installed and run on the password-protected computer shall be used to do the Championship draw and scoring.
+Organisers must find a neutral as possible angler for this (i.e. angler from candidate FIPS-Mouche member, angler from neighbouring country, recreational angler from home country,...etc). - Providing adequate and secure office space and location(s) for meetings & FIPS-Mouche business: I.E. FIPS-Mouche office for secure computer, conference room(s) for Captains' Meeting(s), Administrative Office for Registration of competitors, Office for International Organiser & host nation, etc. - j) Providing food, transport and lodging at the competition site for all FIPS-Mouche personnel as required by the FIPS-Mouche Presidential Board. (see more in the Inspection agreement) - k) Proper marking of all beats on all of the sectors, and if possible, safe places for spectators to follow the competition not disturbing the competitors. - 1) Providing the appropriate quality & quantity of scorecards (duplicate, self-copying FIPS-Mouche required form) for the championship. - m) Providing means for distribution of current information on the championship to the team members and to the general public. - n) The FIPS-Mouche draw and results computer program, installed and run on the password-protected computer shall be used to do the Championship draw and scoring.
 Entries shall be done by and under supervision of the FIPS-Mouche Board Member/s. - o) Providing a list of all registrants during a championship to the FIPS-Mouche Representative present.